 - Identifying the digital assets that are at most risk to intrusion and segregate them to provide additional security.

 - If you do experience a security breach, report it immediately to the FBI Cyber Crime Division and Internet Crime Complaint Center.
 Then call a reputable computer technician for assistance.

 - Always have more than one computer backup, which is physically removed from the network, in case this is also compromised.
 Virtual data rooms are a great option.

 Virtual data rooms are a cloud-based secure document sharing solution.
-Online data rooms comply with the latest industry standards for data security, including SOC2 Type II.
-Firmex Virtual Data Rooms provide bank-grade data encryption and granular user permissions, to manage and revoke access to critical documents at any time.
+Online data rooms comply with the latest industry standards for data security, including SSAE 16 Type II.
+Firmex Virtual Data Rooms provide bank-level data encryption and granular user permissions, to manage and revoke access to critical documents at any time.

 Learn more about Firmex for Law Firms.